-Applicants contact the relevant Subject Area Lead and/or potential supervisor(s) at their preferred host institution8 at the earliest opportunity to ensure that:
+Applicants identify a potential supervisor from across the whole Consortium.
+Having done so, applicants contact the relevant Subject Area Lead and/or potential supervisor(s) at their preferred host institution8 at the earliest opportunity to ensure that:

 - the expertise and capacity to supervise the proposed research is actually present; - the viability of the proposed research can be assessed; - the applicant will be fully supported throughout the competition process.